solliancenet/azure-synapse-analytics-workshop-400/day-01/lab02-data-integration-part-2.md

     ![A preview of the CSV file is displayed.](media/campaign-analytics-dataset-preview-data.png "Preview data")

-7. Create a new **Azure Synapse Analytics** dataset with the following characteristics:
+7. Create a new **Azure Synapse Analytics** integration dataset with the following characteristics:

     - **Name**: Enter `asal400_wwi_campaign_analytics_asa`.
     - **Linked service**: Select the `SqlPool01` service.